-The VertiBird was the name of a line of toy helicopter products made by Mattel between 1971 and the early 1980s.
-The VertiBird helicopter flies around a central base containing an electric motor, spring lift assist, pitch control, batteries, and a throttle.
+The VertiBird helicopter was the name of a line of toy helicopters made by Mattel between 1971 and the early 1980s.
+It flies around a central base containing an electric motor, spring lift assist, pitch control, batteries, and a throttle.
 A 21-inch arm with pitch control rod and the spindle that transfers the power to helicopter via drive springs and drive rod, is connected from the central base to the helicopter.

 The original Mattel VertiBird playset has a space theme appropriate for the space age attitude of the 1970s.
 The first set was reminiscent of the Project Mercury program.
 Later versions of the VertiBird would continue to revisit the space theme as well as other popular television and movie themes of the 1970s and early 1980s time frames.

 The helicopter is controlled using a two lever control unit.
 The controls operate similar to a real helicopter.
 The throttle control provides proportional control of the blade speed.
 The pitch control provides for tilting the Vertibird forward or backward.
 During flight the VertiBird is subject to the same physical flight characteristics as a real helicopter.

 This included ground-effects for low level hovering, plus altitude gains and losses when changing direction.
 Overall the Mattel VertiBird is easy to learn how to pilot for basic flight, but precision flying will require some patience and time on the controls as in a real helicopter.

 As noted there is a spring assist to lift the VertiBird.
 However, in actual operation the assist is not enough to lift the VertiBird off the ground.
 Most of the lift comes the spinning rotor itself.
 Subsequently, dropping heavy items during flight will result in a very rapid ascension of the VertiBird unless the pilot has good flight skills.